PyxisSociety/SANDAL2/README.md

 SANDAL2 is a SDL2 wrapper which purpose is to make objects managment and graphic display easier.

+## About the author

+   I am a French guy and I am studying computer science engineering.
+I made this wrapper because I found boresome to have to create a display function for each menu's page, but I ended up going a little more further in it.
+I hope you will enjoy using it, if you have any comment or advice, do not feel shy and tell me !<br>
+I will really appreciate it.

 ## Structures

 ### I. HitBox.h